dibyendumajumdar/ravi/readthedocs/ravi-jit-status.rst

 * The decision to call a JIT compiled version is made in the Lua Infrastructure (specifically in ``luaD_precall()`` function in ``ldo.c``)
 * The JIT compiler translates Lua/Ravi bytecode to LLVM IR - i.e. it does not translate Lua source code.
 * There is no inlining of Lua functions.
 * Generally the JIT compiler implements the same instructions as in ``lvm.c`` - however for some bytecodes the code calls a C function rather than generating inline IR.
-These opcodes are OP_LOADNIL, OP_NEWTABLE, OP_RAVI_NEWARRAYINT, OP_RAVI_NEWARRAYFLT, OP_SETLIST, OP_CONCAT, OP_CLOSURE, OP_VARARG.
+These opcodes are OP_LOADNIL, OP_NEWTABLE, OP_RAVI_NEWARRAYINT, OP_RAVI_NEWARRAYFLT, OP_SETLIST, OP_CONCAT, OP_CLOSURE, OP_VARARG, OP_RAVI_SHL_II, OP_RAVI_SHR_II.
 * Ravi represents Lua values as done by Lua 5.3 - i.e. in a 16 byte structure.
-In future this could change to a more optimized structure.
 * Ravi compiler generates type specifc opcodes which result in simpler and higher performance LLVM IR.

 Limitations of JIT compilation